 My first digital camera was a Nikon D60 and Nikon 18-55mm f3.5-5.6 kit lens.
 It was such a great experience for me and I learned so much on that camera, it gave me the opportunity to experiment and obsess about taking pictures the way I always wanted to but couldn’t afford.

 I currently shoot with a Nikon D3S and I absolutely love it, it feels strange thinking back when it first came out and it was such a dream for me to be able to use one!

-I typically use the Nikon 58mm f/1.4, and Nikon 85mm f/1.4 lenses, I really love the way that they render perspective and colour.
+I typically use the Nikon 58mm f/1.4, and Nikon 85mm f/1.4 – I really love the way that these two Nikon camera lenses render perspective and colour.
 I’m a big fan of portraiture and I find that those two focal lengths really work with my shooting style.

 I photograph with my wife Sabrina and she currently shoots with the Nikon D800 and the same lenses that I use, but she is also a big fan of using the “modified” Nikon 50mm f/1.8D lens (that I made after reading a tutorial by Sam Hurd) to do some incredible free lensing shots that you typically can’t do with Nikon lenses.

 Nowadays I’ve come full circle and I shoot film for my personal work, and I’ve even taught myself how to process my own black and white film, FUN!!!!
 Sometimes I bring some film cameras to weddings just for fun, I mostly shoot with my Mamiya 645AFD, its my big, fat, heavy, loud, clunky, heavy, loud, heavy baby, and I love it to bits.